Noel Rodrigo’s Leopard Safaris - Yala National Park

 A wildlife specialist will accompany guests on the game drives and is ever willing to share his knowledge and experiences

-Call us on (858) 523-9000 to start planning your vacation to Noel Rodrigo’s Leopard Safaris or take a look at our itineraries to South Coast
+Call us on south coast of Sri Lankato start planning your vacation to Noel Rodrigo’s Leopard Safaris - Yala National Park or take a look at our itineraries to the

-This camping safari is the vision of its owner Noel Rodrigo, a wildlife specialist whose knowledge about the Sri Lankan leopard, or kotiya as it is locally known, is second to none.
-This camping package includes accommodation, all meals, BBQ and snacks, alcoholic beverages, two game drives per day accompanied by a wildlife specialist and entrance fees to the National Parks.
+Noel Rodrigo's Leopard Sarafis - Yala National Park is the vision of its owner Noel Rodrigo, a wildlife specialist whose knowledge about the Sri Lankan leopard, or kotiya as it is locally known, is second to none.
+This camping package includes accommodation, all meals, barbeque and snacks, alcoholic beverages, two game drives per day accompanied by a wildlife specialist and entrance fees to Yala National Park.

-Proper safari tents have been imported from South Africa and are of a very high quality.
+Guests staying at the camp can enjoy the luxury safari tents which have been imported from South Africa and are of a very high quality.
 Accommodation can be in single, twin, double or family tents, furnished with comfortable beds and fresh linen.

-The camp at Yala is semi-permanent and so offers a few more comforts compared to the fully mobile camps at Wilpathu and the Knuckles.
+The camp at Yala is semi-permanent and so offers a few more comforts compared to the fully mobile camps at Wilpattu.